pandeysoni/Hapi-file-upload-download/README.md

 Hapi-file-upload-download
 ========================

-The purpose of this app is to show a new way to work with Hapi.js, Mongodb, Mongoose, Angular.js.
+The purpose of this app is to upload and download the file of any extension.
+You don't need to worry about file extension, is going to work for all types of file.

 ### Install an app